Caleana minor: Distribution and habitat

 The small duck orchid occurs in eastern Australia and on the North Island of New Zealand.
-It is widespread and locally common in Australia, growing in a wide range of habitats but most commonly on ridges and slopes in forest.
-In Queensland it is found south from the Carnarvon National Park.
+It is widespread and locally common in Australia, growing in a wide range of habitats but most commonly on ridges and slopes in forests.
+In Queensland, it is found south from the Carnarvon National Park.
 It occurs in the eastern half of New South Wales and as far west as Dubbo, throughout Victoria except in the far north-west, in the south-east of South Australia and in Tasmania.

 In New Zealand the species is currently only known from Whakarewarewa near Rotorua and is regarded as "critically threatened".
 There were two other records, one in Kaitaia and the other at Waiotapu.
 The species may be indigenous to New Zealand, although some consider it an introduced species.
 It may have arrived as a seed from mud on an Australian visitor's shoe.
 Another theory is that seeds were blown from Australia in bushfire smoke.